kukozi/emlid-docs/docs/reach/common/tutorials/ppp-introduction.md

 ## PPP services overview

 There are several PPP services available.
-In this guide, we will take a closer look at the [US NOAA's OPUS PPP service](https://www.ngs.noaa.gov/OPUS/) and the [Canadian NRCAN CSRS-PPP service.](https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php)
+In this guide, we will take a closer look at the [Canadian NRCAN CSRS-PPP service.](https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php)

 !!! danger ""

     AUSPOS, a PPP service widely used in the Asia-Pacific region, doesn't currently support L2C observations from Reach.
 The L2C support should be added in the future.

-### NOAA's OPUS PPP service

-Online Positioning User Service (OPUS) is provided by the National Oceanic and Atmospheric Administration (NOAA).

-OPUS PPP service uses dual-frequency GPS data for solution computation and supports the Static mode only.
-The Static data is required to be recorded on the stationary unmoving receiver.

-There are 2 ways you can process the data in OPUS:

-- Static (for data that are 2 to 48 hours in duration)
-- Rapid-Static (for data that are 15 minutes to 2 hours in duration)

-The Static and Rapid-Static methods use different processing software and provide pretty similar horizontal accuracy.
-The Rapid-Static processing has more strict requirements for the data quality in comparison with the Static approach.
-Moreover, Rapid-Static processing is available only for some regions. <sup>[1](#myfootnote1)</sup>

-!!! note ""

-    In this guide, we will show you how to process raw data from Reach RS2 using the Static method.

-You can learn more about NOAA's OPUS PPP service on their [official site.](https://www.ngs.noaa.gov/OPUS/about.jsp)

 ### NRCAN CSRS-PPP service